Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 4: Ability Score Improvement

-You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
+You gain the [:option-feat-general: Ability Score Improvement](../../option/feat/feat-general/phb24.md#ability-scores-improvement) feat or another [feat](../../option/feat/index.md) of your choice for which you qualify.
 You gain this feature again at Artificer levels 8, 12, 16, and 19.

 ### Level 6: Tool Expertise